aws-samples/eks-workshop-developers/website/docs/kubernetes/python/access-app.md

 🎉  Opening service my-cool-app/fastapi-service in default browser...
 ❗  Because you are using a Docker driver on darwin, the terminal needs to be open to run it.
 ```
+This command needs to be continuously running to keep the network route open, so make sure to leave this terminal window open.

-## 4. Verifying the Setup by Adding a Book
+## 3. Verifying the Setup by Adding a Book
 To confirm that everything is functioning as expected, attempt to add a book by selecting the **Create a book** option.

 ![Image](./images/app-create-book.png)